fhdm-dev/scoppy/docs/wiki/fscope-dso-500k-v2-usage.md

 Test point for the -2.5V rail.
 Do not draw current from this rail as it will adversely affect the performance of the oscilloscope.

-_H17, RESTART_
+_H17_
 <br>
-Shorting these will restart the Pico (W).
+Restart/Reset.
+Shorting these will restart the DSO-500K.
 A momentary switch could be soldered to these holes/pads to make it easier to restart the oscilloscope.
+Double clicking the switch will cause the Pico W on the DSO-500K to enter USB mass storage mode.

-_H7, H15, R35, R36_
+_H7, H15_
 <br>
 For connecting external Wi-Fi and Trigger LEDS if the board is to be enclosed in a case.

-_H16, R32_
+_H9, R32_
 <br>
 For connecting an external status LED if the board is to be enclosed in a case (no firmware support for this as yet).

 #### Miscellaneous